joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/02/08/world/europe/portugal-president-elections-chega-seguro-ventura.html

 **Madonna, soccer mom: Why the Queen of Pop was watching Tottenham's Under-14 girls' team**\
-`Madonna's social media post from the touchline of a Spurs academy match was eye-catching, so what was going on?`\
+`Madonna's social-media post from the touchline of a Spurs academy match was eye-catching, so what was going on?`\
 https://nytimes.com/athletic/7030813/2026/02/08/madonna-twins-tottenham-academy/

 **Dip It, Dip It Good**\